joshbegley/nyt-latest/README.md

 `The announcements, expected later on Tuesday, are likely to reward loyalists and overlook defeated rivals.`\
 https://nytimes.com/2022/09/06/world/europe/liz-truss-cabinet.html?searchResultPosition=1

-**In Energy Crunch, Germany Turns Down Heat but Won’t Limit Highway Speeds**\
+**In Energy Crunch, Germany Turns Down Heat but Won’t Limit Autobahn Speeds**\
-`Putting general restrictions on the storied autobahns is a simple step to save energy, carbon emissions and lives.
+`Putting general restrictions on the country’s storied highways is a simple step to save energy, carbon emissions and lives.
 But even with the Greens in power, the country is unlikely to take it.`\
 https://nytimes.com/2022/09/06/world/europe/germany-autobahn-speed-limits.html?searchResultPosition=2

 **The Artist Who Throws Newton a Curve**\